Asymptotics of analytic torsion for hyperbolic three--manifolds: Introduction

-from which \eqref{limBV} follows at once since the $L^2$-torsion $t^{(2)}(V)$ is positive for $m=3\pmod 4$ and negative for $m=1\pmod 4$.
+from which \eqref{limBV} follows at once since the $L^2$-torsion $t^{(2)}(V)$ is positive for $m=3\pmod 4$ and negative for $m=1\pmod 4$; to deduce \eqref{limBV_d=3} when $m=3$ one needs to study independently the torsion in $H_0$ and $H_2$.
 One of the issues in \cite{7S} is then to prove that \eqref{limanBV} holds under weaker conditions than those of \cite{BV} and that these conditions are satisfied by sequences of congruence subgroups.
-Following the work of I. Benjamini and O. Schramm on graphs the notion of Benjamini-Schramm convergence of Riemannian manifolds is defined there (see \eqref{defBS} below) and it is then a relatively easy matter to show that the proofs of \cite{BV} extend to this setting.
+Following the work of I. Benjamini and O. Schramm on graphs the notion of Benjamini-Schramm convergence of Riemannian manifolds is defined there (see \ref{BS} below) and it is then a relatively easy matter to show that the proofs of \cite{BV} extend to this setting.
 Note that the first step of the proof outlined above is purely differential-geometric and does not use the arithmeticity of the manifolds.

-The first goal of this paper is to prove an analogue of \eqref{limanBV} for hyperbolic manifolds with cusps.
-First let us describe which coefficient systems we work with: the irreducible real representations of $\SL_2(\CC)$ are on the spaces

-(where $\ovl{\CC^2}$ means that the action of $\SL_2(\CC)$ is by conjugate matrices) and we will deal only with the case where $n_1\not=n_2$, for which the associated flat bundle is strongly acyclic (see Lemma 4.1 in \cite{BV} or Proposition \ref{strongacyclicity} below); in particular this does not include trivial coefficients.
-The Ray-Singer definition of analytic torsion does not extend to the general finite-volume setting, however one can define a ``regularized'' analytic torsion $T_R$ (see \ref{Sanal} below, \cite{Park} or \cite{MP} for example) for which we prove the following conditional approximation result (Theorem \ref{Main1}).
-We call a sequence of orientable hyperbolic manifolds ``cusp-uniform'' if the set of cross-sections of all cusps of the $M_n$ is relatively compact in the moduli space of conformal structures on the 2-torus (see \ref{cusp-unif} below).

-\begin{theostar} Let $M$ be a finite--volume hyperbolic three--manifold and $M_n$ a sequence of finite coverings of $M$ which are BS-convergent to $\HH^3$ and cusp-uniform.
-Let $V$ be a finite-dimensional representation of $\SL_2(\CC)$ which is strongly acyclic, and suppose in addition that the intertwining operators are ``well-behaved'' near 0.
-Then we have the limit